tobs-code/SoftPrompt-IR/next_spec/soft_prompt_ir_v_0-2_bounded_dynamic_self_parameterization.md

-# SoftPrompt-IR v2.0
+# SoftPrompt-IR Spec v0.2
 ## Bounded Dynamic Self-Parameterization

-> **Kurzfassung:**
+> **Summary:**
-> SoftPrompt-IR v2.0 erweitert SoftPrompt-IR um *begrenzte dynamische Selbst-Parametrisierung*.
+> SoftPrompt-IR v0.2 extends SoftPrompt-IR with *bounded dynamic self-parameterization*.
-> Das Modell darf **Steuerparameter vorschlagen**, aber **keine Struktur, Rolle oder Sicherheit ändern**.
+> The model is permitted to **suggest control parameters**, but **not to change structure, role, or safety**.

 ---

 ## 1. Motivation

-SoftPrompt-IR v1.x definiert einen **statischen Steuerrahmen** vor dem Sampling:
+SoftPrompt-IR v1.x defines a **static control framework** prior to sampling:

-- Rolle
+- Role
-- Gewichtungen
+- Weights
-- Verbote
+- Prohibitions (Forbiddings)
-- Stil
+- Style

-Dieser Rahmen ist stabil, aber **nicht adaptiv**.
+This framework is stable but **not adaptive**.

-In komplexen Aufgaben erkennt das Modell jedoch während der Bearbeitung:
+However, in complex tasks, the model recognizes during processing:
-- steigende Unsicherheit
+- increasing uncertainty
-- erhöhte Spekulation
+- heightened speculation
-- unpassenden Detailgrad
+- inappropriate level of detail

-**v2.0 erlaubt es dem Modell, diese Beobachtung explizit zurückzumelden – nicht als Text, sondern als Steuerzustand.**
+**v2.0 allows the model to explicitly report these observations—not as text, but as a control state.**

 ---

-## 2. Zentrales Konzept
+## 2. Central Concept

 ### Bounded Dynamic Self-Parameterization

-Das System darf:
+The system is allowed to:
-- Parameter **zur Laufzeit nachführen**
+- Adjust parameters **at runtime**
-- aber **nur innerhalb harter Grenzen**
+- but **only within hard limits**

-### Mechatronik-Analogie
+### Mechatronics Analogy

-- ✔ adaptive Parameter (Gain, Filter, Dämpfung)
+- ✔ Adaptive parameters (Gain, Filter, Damping)
-- ✘ keine Änderung am Regelkreis
+- ✘ No change to the control loop structure
-- ✘ keine Abschaltung von Sicherheit
+- ✘ No disabling of safety mechanisms

-> Das Modell ist ein **Sensor + Vorschlagsgenerator**, nicht der Regler selbst.
+> The model is a **sensor + suggestion generator**, not the controller itself.

 ---

-## 3. Grundprinzipien (v2.0)
+## 3. Core Principles (v0.2)

-1. **Declarative only** – keine Ausführung
+1. **Declarative only** – no execution
 2. **Closed World by default**
 3. **Explicit write-back permissions**
 4. **Propose-only semantics**